sul-dlss/infrastructure-integration-test/README.md

 You will be prompted to type in your Stanford credentials and will then need to approve a multi-factor authentication push.

-### Timeouts

-If you are experiencing timeout errors, you may override the default Capybara and workflow-related timeout values by adding `timeouts.capybara` and/or `timeouts.workflow` in `config/settings.local.yml`.

 ### SDR Environments

 By default, the integration tests run in the SDR staging environment.
 To test in the SDR QA environment, run tests with the `SDR_ENV` environment variable, like so: